schrottii/scraprpg/Documentation.md

-A basic ScrapRPG documentation as even I (frankneurhein) found myself struggling to remember some things sometimes
+﻿A basic ScrapRPG documentation as even I found myself struggling to remember some things sometimes

 Name means the thing you have to use in the code